 Atheists do not respect authority

-There is indeed a correlation between exposure to war stress and frequency of prayer.
+There is indeed a correlation between exposure to stress and frequency of prayer27.
 This may be because powerlessness increases the need to appeal to the supernatural.
 However, by assuming that all military personnel would be theist, we are doing injustice to those who are not.
-The atheists in the military are represented by the “Military Association of Atheists and Freethinkers” (MilitaryAtheists.org).
+The atheists in the American military are represented by the Military Association of Atheists and Freethinkers28.
 The association speaks for thousands of these people in the military.
-However, due to public discrimination against atheists in the US, only a few hundred have spoken out.
+However, due to public discrimination against atheists in the United States, only a few hundred have spoken out.

 If the faithful truly and fully believe in a protective deity, why would they dive into a foxhole to protect themselves from the bullets whizzing by?
 A part of their brain knows damn well that if they do not protect themselves, the bullets will hardly discriminate between those who claim faith and those who reject it.

-Atheists are arrogant in ignoring God’s Will
+Atheists are arrogant in ignoring God’s will

 Atheists do not believe that there is a God, and therefore can ignore his will with impunity.
 To the faithful this makes them look arrogant.

-This does not mean that atheists are immune to the risks and dangers of life.
+This reasoning does not mean that atheists are immune to the risks and dangers of life.
 Atheists know very well that they, as well as anybody else, can fail an exam, lose their job, fall ill, or suffer an accident.
 Not believing in gods does not imply believing in immunity from distress.
-In fact, two famous atheists died as a result from illness: Christopher Hitchens, one of the driving forces behind the New Atheism movement, was diagnosed with esophageal cancer in 2010, and died one year later .
-Stephen Hawking, one of the most famous physicists of the 20th century, was diagnosed with a motor neurone disease that paralyzed him over the decades until his death in 2018.
+In fact, two famous atheists died as a result from illness: Christopher Hitchens, one of the driving forces behind the New Atheism movement, was diagnosed with esophageal cancer in 2010, and died one year later29.
+Stephen Hawking, one of the most famous physicists of the 20th century, was diagnosed with a motor neurone disease that paralyzed him over the decades until his death in 201830.
 Yet people of faith also suffer.
 Bill Johnson is an active faith healer who believes he can heal people from cancer by praying.
-Yet, he was unable to heal his father who died from the disease 10.
+Yet, he was unable to heal his father who died from the disease31.

 Thus, both atheists and believers can suffer distress.
 The only difference is that atheists believe that this distress is either made by man or made by nature — and not the will of God.